-Ms. Chan Siu Yin ("Ms. Chan") was appointed as a joint company secretary on 14 March 2019.
+Ms. Ng Ka Man resigned as a company secretary of the Company on 18 June 2024.
+Following the resignation of Ms. Ng Ka Man, Ms. Chan Siu Yin ("Ms. Chan") remains in office and acts as the sole company secretary of the Company.
 She is responsible for giving advices to the Board regarding the corporate governance, ensuring that the Board procedures and all applicable laws are followed, and facilitating communications among Directors as well as with management.